geb/geb/doc/manual/src/chapters/130-history.md

 * Added a “build adapter” mechanism, making it easier for build systems to take control of relevant configuration
 * The JUnit 3 integration now includes the test method name in the automatically generated reports
 * The reporting support has been rewritten, making it much friendlier to use outside of testing
+* Added the TestNG support (contributed by Alexander Zolotov)

 ### Breaking Changes